How to Name a Startup: Step-by-Step Naming Process

 - Product Hunt

-Even if you won't actively use all platforms immediately, securing handles prevents impersonators and maintains consistency.
+Even if you won't actively use all platforms right away, securing handles prevents impersonators and maintains consistency.
 Most platforms allow inactive username claims for reasonable periods.

 If your exact handle is taken but the account is inactive, document it.
 Many platforms allow requesting inactive usernames after 6-12 months of inactivity.